Patch Patterns

 Pattern: A new if (len > max) return STATUS_... guard appears before a copy, allocation, or pointer arithmetic operation.

 Where it appears: Buffer overflow and out-of-bounds access fixes.
-The most common patch type in the corpus.
+This is the most common patch type in the corpus, reflecting the dominance of unvalidated input as a root cause (see Secure Driver Anatomy, anti-pattern 1).

 Before: